-If you’re craving authentic Lebanese flavor in the UAE, Habib Beirut is a name that often comes up.
-With multiple branches across Dubai, Abu Dhabi, Sharjah, and beyond, the chain aims to deliver traditional Lebanese recipes passed down from the founder “Habib” himself.
-In this review, we’ll dig into the menu, prices, food quality, service, ambience, and what you should realistically expect when dining there.
+If you want real Lebanese food in the UAE, Habib Beirut is a popular choice.
+The restaurant has many branches in Dubai, Abu Dhabi, Sharjah, and other cities.
+It serves classic Lebanese dishes based on recipes from the founder, Habib.
+In this review, we look at the menu, prices, food taste, service, and atmosphere.
+We also explain what you can expect when you eat there.

 History & Brand Story